 You are able to swap out the white panels on the side for a variety of colors including blue, purple, black, red, and pink.
 Though, faceplates are a bit pricey, at $55 each, which is almost the price of a new game.

 The PS5‘s official controller is called the DualSense, dropping the DualShock moniker altogether.
 Prior to its release, Sony detailed what we can expect from the device.
 Speaking to WIRED, Sony revealed that it would be ditching traditional rumble motors in favor of haptic feedback.
 This new technology allows for more specific responses in games, such as resistance in the analog sticks when you are walking on a tough surface.
 The triggers also offer variable resistance, mimicking the action being performed, such as pulling back the string of a bow.

 Additionally, the battery packed into the controller sports a higher capacity than its predecessor.
-This was one of the biggest drawbacks with the DualShock 4 in the current generation.
-The controller itself resembles the console, with a combination of black and white colors.
-It seems to be a bit bulkier than the DualShock 4.
+This was one of the biggest drawbacks of the DualShock 4 in the previous generation.
+The controller itself resembles the console, with a combination of black and white colors, but you can also purchase a variety of colors just like the faceplates.
+It seems to be a bit bulkier than the DualShock 4, which may or may not be a good thing.
 The DualSense incorporates the same basic button layout as previous controllers, but with a few minor changes.
 Gone is the Share button.
 Instead, Sony opted to include a Create button to take its place, and it functions the same, with added features.
 It also includes a built-in mic and headphone jack.

 The PlayStation VR built for PS5 could also be getting a new controller, if a Sony patent filing is any indication.
 Published in February 2020, the filing includes information and drawings of a controller with individual finger tracking similar to the Valve Index.
 However, no new PSVR headset has been officially confirmed.